Positive Traces on Certain ${\rm SL}(2)$ Coulomb Branches: Preliminaries

-A trace on $\cA$ is a linear function $T \colon \cA \rightarrow \CC$ satisfying $T(ab) = T(ba)$ for all $a, b \in \cA$.
-We only consider traces on noncommutative algebras, so by~\cite[Theorem~0.4(1)]{cbh}, we may assume the coefficient of $c$ on the group identity is nonzero.
-Also, by~\cite[Theorem~0.4(2)]{cbh} that for $c$ outside a finite set of hyperplanes, any trace on $\cO_c$ is a restriction of a trace on $H_c$.
+We only consider traces on noncommutative algebras, so by~\cite[Theorem~0.4\,(1)]{cbh}, we may assume the coefficient of $c$ on the group identity is nonzero.
+Also, by~\cite[Theorem~0.4\,(2)]{cbh} that for $c$ outside a finite set of hyperplanes, the algebra $\cO_c$ is Morita equivalent to $H_c$.
 We consider only such $c$, which we call \emph{generic}.
-For a classification of traces on $\cO_c$, it therefore suffices to characterize traces on $H_c$.
+We claim that for generic $c$ any trace on $\cO_c$ is a restriction of a trace on $H_c$.

+This implication of Theorem~0.4\,(2) is proved in Corollary~6.4, in particular the Morita equivalence is given by bimodules $eH_c$ and $H_ce$.
+Now, for any two Morita equivalent algebras $A$ and~$B$ with Morita equivalence given by an $(A-B)$-bimodule $M$ and a $(B-A)$-bimodule $N$ there is one-to-one correspondence between traces on $A$ and $B$ given by

+The map $T_B$ is well-defined because $T_A$ is a trace and the map $T_B$ is a trace because $T_A$ is well-defined.
+Applying this to $A=H_c$, $B=\cO_c$, we get